 Tutors: A professional photographer and a photographer's assistant (depending on group size)

 2pm - 6pm Oct - April (Daylight Saving)

 Please arrive 15 minutes before the workshop commences to ensure we start on time

 Meeting point: Steps of the Art Gallery of NSW

-A digital SLR camera or compact camera with manual settings and a built in flash.
+- A digital SLR camera or compact camera with manual settings.

 Detailed Aperture Club course notes will be emailed to you on completion of each workshop.

 Camera kits are available for $75 per workshop if you would like to experiment using a professional DSLR camera.
 Kits include a camera, lens and other equipment (flash/tripod) appropriate to the particular tutorial.
 Kits are limited, so make sure you reserve one when you confirm your workshop.

 If it looks as if the weather will be unsuitable on the day, we'll contact you early in the morning.
 In the event of cancellation, you can select an alternative workshop date.